Asking About Suicide Is Vital for the Military and Veterans

 Combat-related stress, family separation, mental and physical ailments, financial or relationship difficulties, and transitions back to civilian life are factors that can challenge a veteran’s mental health.
 Yet men and women who serve or have served in the military may feel they are jeopardizing their careers or showing “weakness” if they admit to having problems, making it difficult to identify who is at risk for suicide.

-The C-SSRS Is Helping Save Lives and Target Resources
+The Columbia Protocol Is Helping Save Lives and Target Resources

 Proactively asking questions in a supportive atmosphere can be the best way to identify people who are at risk and get them the help they need.
-For example, the U.S. Marine Corps’ use of the Columbia-Suicide Severity Rating Scale (C-SSRS) as part of a broader suicide prevention program contributed to a 22% reduction in the number of active duty Marines who died by suicide in 2014.
+For example, the U.S. Marine Corps’ use of the Columbia Protocol as part of a broader suicide prevention program contributed to a 22% reduction in the number of active duty Marines who died by suicide in 2014.
+That’s one reason why the U.S. Department of Defense’s Suicide Prevention Office supports the use of the Columbia Protocol — also known as the Columbia-Suicide Severity Rating Scale (C-SSRS) — across the entire U.S. military.

-Every military organization worldwide can and should use the C-SSRS as part of a broader suicide prevention program — as recommended for the entire U.S. military by the U.S. Department of Defense’s Defense Suicide Prevention Office — because the risk assessment tool is:
+Every military organization worldwide can and should use the Columbia Protocol as part of a broader suicide prevention program because the risk assessment tool is:

 “There is literally no other suicide screening measure that has as much predictive capability of future suicidal behaviors, is feasible for executing in the real world, and is as immediately clinically useful in saving lives.”